pvergain/django-test-autocomplete/README.md

 Django test autocomplete
 ========================

-The goal of this project (in progress) is to test and document the jquery plugins which can be used with Django_ in autocomplete fields.
+The purpose of this project (in progress) is to test and document the jquery plugins which can be used with Django_ in autocomplete fields.

 - Docs: https://django-test-autocomplete.readthedocs.io/en/latest/